Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 What are your long-term career plans?

 As far as long-term career plans, I have never really known!
-I like working within technical – the job is interesting, it’s a really important department and the people are great, but I’d love to explore other parts of the food industry and technical team too to see where I best fit.
-Due to COVID-19 I didn’t get as much experience during the first and second year of my apprenticeship as I would have liked.
-I am now working in Process Development at Melton Foods and am enjoying learning more about the Development side of the industry but who knows where the wind will take me next!
+I like working within technical – the jobs are interesting, it’s an important department and the people are great, but I’d love to explore other parts of the food industry and technical team too to see where I best fit.
+I am enjoying my time working for retailers with SGS, and hope to grow into more senior positions within the business as I learn more skills and get more experience under my belt.

 What advice would you give to someone thinking about Food Science as a career?
 And perhaps taking up an apprenticeship?